anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw7.md

     If you're successful, `ctarget` will let you know.
     * Make sure you run the attack on `mantis` so your success will get recorded.
-    * Check out your progress at [http://cs208.mathcs.carleton.edu:1866/progress](http://cs208.mathcs.carleton.edu:1866/progress)
+    * Check out your progress at [http://cs208u.mathcs.carleton.edu:1866/progress](http://cs208u.mathcs.carleton.edu:1866/progress)
     Unless you run `ctarget` with the `-q` flag, your exploit string will be sent to the assignment server and tested.
 The server will then update your status on the progress page.

     There is no penalty for making mistakes in this assignment, nor are mistakes even recorded anywhere.
 Experiment at will!

     The progress server expects you to work on `mantis.mathcs.carleton.edu`.
 You can certainly do your work on any Linux x86-64 computer, but eventually, you'll need to submit your solution to each phase from mantis.
+(Note, there are subtle version things that might be different, so if something isn't working, try on mantis instead.)

 4. **Celebrate!**